 Home School Communication Your Notes How will the school communicate relevant information and encourage you to communicate with them?
 Who is the best person for you to communicate with about your child's SEN, learning and behaviour?
-(Class teacher/SENCO?)
-When can you talk/get in contact with class teacher and other staff working with your child How are parents involved in their child's learning?
+(SENCO, head of year, form tutor?)
+When can you talk/get in contact with form tutor/subject teacher and other staff working with your child How are parents involved in their child's learning?

 How will you be told if there are concerns about your child's progress?
 Does the school hold parent coffee mornings or workshops?